RyanFleck/Manuals/content/life/food.md

 **Steps**

-Generally, mix all the ingredients together and bake.
+Generally - mix all the ingredients together and bake!

 1. Preheat oven to 350°F
-2. Combine all the ingredients above and a ½ cup of the parmesan cheese - turn until the mix is smooth
+2. Combine all the ingredients above and a ½ cup of the parmesan cheese - turn until the mix is smooth - add spices to taste
 3. Pour into baking pan and top with rest of parmesan cheese
 4. Bake for 20 minutes unitl hot/bubbly and serve with warm bread